โ† back to index

 Paper pages that use these concepts

 • ๐Ÿž Fritz 2020 โ€” Markov categories axiomatize the probability monad.
-The Giry monad (and its Kleisli category Stoch) is the formal backbone of jkthe handshake between category theory and probability.
+The Giry monad (and its Kleisli category Stoch) grounds jkthe handshake between category theory and probability.

 • ๐Ÿž Staton 2025 โ€” monads structure the semantics of effectful programs